 1. Dalia Mukherjee for providing contact details of some of the Bonedi Baris at Howrah

-2. Shrabanti Brishti Mitra for providing leads and locations of some of the houses at Howrah
+2. Shrabanti Brishti Mitra for providing leads and locations of some of the houses at Shibpur, Howrah

-3. Sagar Sen, Kanad Sanyal, Debdutta Haldar, Tirthankar Sarkar and Aritra Biswas for accompanying me in house hunting
+3. Sagar Sen, Kanad Sanyal, Debdutta Haldar, Tirthankar Sarkar, Aritra Biswas and Dhruba Dutta Chaudhury for accompanying me in house hunting